Semprini/pyMDG/docs/tutorial-sparx.rst

    | Each list item needs to specify:

-   * Which Jinja2 template we want to use which will add to the path specified in "templates_folder"
+   * Which Jinja2 template we want to use which will add to the path specified in "templates_folder" but also look through the internal pyMDG templates.
    * A level which specifies if we want the template run for each class or for each package.
 I want to generate an avsc file per UML class object and an open api yaml file for the package.
    * Where we want to place the resulting artifact.
 We can use a jinja2 method to include our model structure in the filenames.
 If the level is class, the "cls" object is passed here and if the level is package then the "package" object is provided.
 Again see the meta model for what the fields are.